Molcajete Salsa | Salsa Molcajeteada

 Restaurant Style Salsa But Homemade

-When you go to a restaurant and they bring out a delicious salsa, you know the rest of the food is going to be great.
+When you go to Mexican restaurants and they bring out a delicious salsa, you know the rest of the food is going to be great.

 A good traditional Mexican restaurant will always send out a couple of salsas.
 Always look for that fresh taste.
 If you get one like this here, one which the ingredients are charred, you’ll know your about to enjoy some amazing flavors.